ikunetwork/WhitePaper/README.md

 An `RFP` is required to consist of (i) a principal investigator PI that leads the R&D team along with the `RST[x]` Holders that the PI and his/her team will have to answer to (see below `RST[x]` value), (ii) how much capital is being raised and for what percentage of `RST[x]`, with proposers encouraged to not issue 100% of `RST[x]` to account for future capital requirements and (iii) the scientific justification, etc (see google doc above).
 A standard `RST[x]` Proposal template will be provided by the IN for `RFP`.
 Further `RFP` value may be determined by the IKU user submitting the proposal, allowing for a flat environment in which value proposition may be programmed into an `RST[x]`.
 This leaves significant room for `RST[x]` value creativity.

-IKU peer review serves as the IKU R&D consensus mechanism, with the ultimate goal of achieving longer lifespans for as many humans as possible.
+IKU peer review serves as the IKU R&D consensus mechanism, with the ultimate goal of compounding R&D information efficiency and capital to realize new medicines at scale.

 Participants will use the `devTools` to peer review.
 The IN peer review process to score an `RFP` can be defined as a function: